Some links in this post may be affiliate links

 Water Anthurium metallicum thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.

-Cut down on watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in the cold season as growth is reduce at this time.
+Maintain the soil slightly moist but do not allow the soil to dry out completely to avoid crispy leaf edges and brown leaf tips.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and plant death.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to yellowing leaves and root-rot and eventual plant death.

 Anthurium metallicum grows best in bright indirect light away from direct sunlight as it can scorch the leaves.
 A curtain-filtered sunny window is perfect for this plant.

-Anthurium metallicum requires an average warmth of 16-280C to thrive.
-Keep it away from cold drafts to avoid sudden changes in temperature.
+Anthurium metallicum requires consistent warmth within the range of 16-280C.
+Keep it away from cold and hot drafts originating from draft windows, windy doors, air conditioning units, heaters and others to avoid sudden changes in temperature.
+Abrupt temperature flacuations can result in reduced and leaf drop.

-Anthurium metallicum flourishes in high humidity of 60-80%.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Anthurium metallicum flourishes in humidity of 60-80%.
+To step up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Clean the leaves occasionally by damp-wiping with a soft cloth to get rid of dust.
 Do not leave water drops on the leaves as it may cause fungal infestations.

 Feed Anthurium metallicum every 4 weeks during the growing period with a balanced, liquid fertilizer.
-Stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Minimize or stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

-Flush out accumulated salts from the soil regularly by running a stream of water through the soil until the water comes out through the drainage hole.
+To prevent yellowing or brown leaf tips, occasionally flush out accumulated salts from the soil.
+Do this by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times.

 Repot Anthurium metallicum every 1-2 years at the beginning of the growing season.
 Use a pot one-size larger and free-draining soil that is rich in organic matter.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these ceramic planters with drainage hole on Amazon.

 Pruning Anthurium metallicum is easy.
 Remove yellow and dead leaves to maintain the plant neat and also reduce pest and disease infestations.

-Anthurium metallicum problems include brown leaf tips, pests, diseases, yellow leaves, leaf spots, drooping leaves among others.
+Anthurium metallicum common problems include yellow leaves, pests, diseases, brown leaf tips, leaf spots, drooping leaves among others.
 Keep reading for more on these problems, their remedies and solutions.

 Two reasons are responsible for brown leaf tips in Anthurium metallicum.
 One reason for brown leaf tips is that the air is too dry.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity or grow the plant in the humid areas in the home.